ND7996/PhD_Thesis/EVB/readme.md

 2. writes topology file
 3. writes pdb file

 # Making the qmap file

-1. Create a file with the all quantum atoms that participate in the reaction (state 1 - reactant), (state 2 - product) (The file contains the PDB ID and corresponding LIB ID for it) - **fep.qmap**
+1. Create a file with the all quantum atoms that participate in the reaction (state 1 - reactant), (state 2 - product) (The file contains the PDB ID and corresponding LIB ID for it)
-2. Run the script to make the fep file -**makeFEP.py**
+2. Run the script to make the fep file, it takes the topology, pdb after performing qprep and the original qoplsaa.lib, GPX.lib, qoplsaa_all.prm

 # Running Relaxation

-Once the fep file is generated with the script, we will use this file further for relaxing the system
+Once the fep file is generated with the script, we will use this file further for relaxing the system.
+The fep file includes

 # Command
 1. Setting the time-step, temperature, cut-offs, restraints -**genrelax.proc**